Gardaí seek help tracing boy (14) missing from Balinteer

 Shane O’Connor was last seen on Friday, January 18th

+Shane O’Connor was last seen in Ballinteer on Friday.
+Photograph: An Garda

-Gardaí wish to seek the public’s assistance in tracing the whereabouts of 14-year-old Shane O’Connor, who is missing from his home in Ballinteer, Co Dublin.
+Gardaí have asked for the public’s help in finding Shane O’Connor (14) who has been missing from his home in Ballinteer, Co Dublin since last Friday.

-Shane was last seen on Friday, January 18th at approximately 5.15pm in Woodpark Ballinteer.
+Shane was last seen on January 18th at approximately 5.15pm in Woodpark, Ballinteer.